EECS 493: User Interface Development

 Participation

-We use in-class surveys to count lecture and discussion attendance (participation).
+We use in-class surveys to track both lecture and discussion attendance.

 Quizzes